Tools4everBV/HelloID-Conn-SA-Full-AD-ReportDomainAdmins/README.md

 ## Manual resources
 This Delegated Form uses the following resources in order to run

-### Task data source 'AD-user-generate-table-report-domain-admins'
+### Powershell data source 'AD-user-generate-table-report-domain-admins'
-This task data source runs an Active Directory query to select the AD user accounts that are member of the group "Domain Admins"
+This Powershell data source runs an Active Directory query to select the AD user accounts that are member of the group "Domain Admins"

 ### Delegated form task 'AD-export-report-accounts-recently-created'
 This delegated form task runs the same Active Directory query as the task data source (AD query is defined at two places) and export the data to a local CSV file if selected in the form.